Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That a lot of our local farms all contribute food places
+The amount of different food places that weren't supermarkets they had never heard about

 Helpful Report

 What are three words that describe the activities in this kit?
-Interesting.
-Valuable.
-Surprising.
+Yummy, insightful, fun

 How effective was the resource in fostering critical thinking about food waste issues?